riverrun/phauxth/UPGRADE_v2.md

 Phauxth.Login.verify(params)
 ```

-### Session and token authentication
+### Session authentication

-* Phauxth.Token module now defines a behaviour which you can use to define your own token implementation
-* Phauxth.Authenticate for tokens (Phauxth.Authenticate, method: :token)
-is now Phauxth.AuthenticateToken
 * Phauxth.Authenticate does not check the session expiry value
   * the session expiry value can be checked in the `get_by/1` function in the user context

+### Token authentication

+* Phauxth.Token module now defines a behaviour which you can use to define your own token implementation
+* Phauxth.Authenticate for tokens (Phauxth.Authenticate, method: :token) is now Phauxth.AuthenticateToken

 ### Login